PurpleHullPeas/MPMD-AutoBedLevel-Cal/README.md

 **Windows Executable Notes** <br/>
 For Windows, you can can instead use the executable/batch file (see uploaded screenshots).
 You will need both the auto_cal_p5_v0.bat and auto_cal_p5_v0.exe files in the same folder for this to work. **Don't forget to complete the remaining steps here after running the program.** <br/>

 6) The calibration values should now be set to whatever was calculated on the last pass.
 The outputs for each pass should be stored in files named auto_cal_p5_pass#.txt.
-You can paste the contents of this file into [Dennis's Spreadsheet](https://docs.google.com/spreadsheets/d/1rTn4vu2924AA_z1WppvLk4r31JXvoI1YI_7iSye0v3k/copy) to check your heatmap. <br/>
+You can paste the contents of this file into [Dennis's Spreadsheet](https://docs.google.com/spreadsheets/d/1rTn4vu2924AA_z1WppvLk4r31JXvoI1YI_7iSye0v3k/copy) to check your heatmap.
+If you've run the script multiple times, sort the files by date to make sure you're using the most recent text file. <br/>
 Note: I'm using [Samba](https://www.raspberrypi.org/magpi/samba-file-server/) to copy files between Windows and Linux.

-7) [MARLIN ONLY] If you are using [Marlin4MPMD](https://github.com/mcheah/Marlin4MPMD/wiki/Calibration) firmware, now would be a good time to re-run the 7x7 mesh while the bed is still hot.
-After that, you may want to revisit your z-offset via M851.  <br/>
+7) [MARLIN ONLY] If you are using [Marlin4MPMD](https://github.com/mcheah/Marlin4MPMD/wiki/Calibration) firmware, now would be a good time to re-run the 7x7 mesh while the bed is still hot (details given below).
+After that, you may or may not need to revisit your z-offset via M851.  <br/>
 ;At this point, you've already run the script and the bed should still be heated. <br/>
 ;Delete your old M666 XYZ and M665 RL lines from your Start Gcode. <br/>
 ;Send the following commands via terminal: <br/>